ritakalach/atla-sentiment-analysis/README.md

 Without prior knowledge of the series, I could've guessed Azula is the villain by looking at the “Sentiment per episode” plot.
 Her trend line increases before a sharp decline towards the finale (typical for stories where the good guys win).
 See [Medium blog post](https://medium.com/data-comet/atla-sentiment-analysis-43f26edddad2) for further discussion.

-In conclusion, I don't think sentiment progression is a perfect proxy for character arcs, but in the future it might be part of a larger algorithm that’ll help writers evaluate their work.
+In conclusion, I don't think sentiment progression is a perfect proxy for character development, but in the future it might be part of a larger algorithm that’ll help writers evaluate their work.

 # Running the code
 You must have [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html) installed on your computer.
 Download [atla_sentiment_analysis.ipynb](atla_sentiment_analysis.ipynb) to current directory and open Jupyter Notebook by running `jupyter notebook` in the command line.